Safety Bathroom Guide For Your Home

 The technology of showerheads has greatly improved and there’s no need for you not to have a showerhead that doesn’t suit your needs.

-You can choose from handhelds from all varieties for your showering needs—stationary, detachable, and located in convenient locations.
+You can choose from handhelds for all varieties for your showering needs—stationary, detachable, and located in convenient locations.
 There are designs for people with special needs, including palm showerheads which are great if you’re facing grip issues such as arthritis.

 And, wouldn’t a handheld showerhead make it easier to clean your area than a bucket of water and a sponge?